 How to become a public adjuster in Florida

 To become a licensed public adjuster in Florida, applicants must meet the following requirements:

-- be a resident of Florida or maintain a principal place of business in Florida
+- Resident of Florida or maintain principal place of business in Florida

-- be a U.S. citizen or legal alien who possesses work authorization from the U.S. Immigration and Naturalization Services
+- U.S. citizen or legal alien possessing work authorization from U.S. Immigration and Naturalization Services

-- complete the public adjuster apprenticeship and proper documentation OR have previously held an All Lines or Property and Casualty Public Adjuster license and appointment in Florida OR currently hold an All Lines or Property and Casualty Public Adjuster license in Florida for the past year AND file an original $50,000 surety bond on the form provided by the department
+- Complete public adjuster apprenticeship and proper documentation OR have previously held an All Lines or Property and Casualty Public Adjuster license and appointment in Florida OR currently hold an All Lines or Property and Casualty Public Adjuster license in Florida for past year AND file an original $50,000 surety bond on form provided by the department